 The Missouri Farm Bureau and the Missouri Cattlemen’s Association lobbyists opposed amendments that would have 1) allowed a local vote to retain local control, 2) restored the public majority on the Clean Water Commission, and 3) banned foreign ownership of Missouri’s agriculture land, requiring currently foreign owned land to be sold back to Americans.

 At the start of 2019, 20 out of 104 counties in Missouri had local health ordinances with more stringent requirements for CAFOs than the state’s minimum standards.
 Taney, Stone, and Cooper counties all passed local health ordinances before SB 391 was signed into law on August 28; it is expected that legal challenges to SB 391 will address whether the law may be implemented retroactively, making these and any other existing local health ordinances ineffective.
 The bill generated significant concern throughout the state of Missouri, evidenced by its coverage in Missouri Farmer Today, The Joplin Globe, The Kansas City Star, The Columbia Missourian, and by the Missouri Rural Crisis Center.
-SB 391 also received national attention in Pacific Standard magazine and The New Food Economy.
+SB 391 also received national attention in Pacific Standard magazine and The New Food Economy

 At the end of August, the Cedar County Commission, the Cooper County Public Health Center, the nonprofit Friends of Responsible Agriculture and three property owners filed a suit against the new law on the grounds that it violates the Right-to-Farm amendment.
 In response, Cole County Circuit Judge Patricia Joyce placed a temporary injunction on the law on August 19 and set a hearing for September 16 at 9:00 AM in Cole County.
 The following day, Governor Mike Parson’s spokeswoman Kelli Jones made a statement that the administration would make “an aggressive legal response to this unfounded temporary restraining order”.